Tran Long Phi

 Ethnicity: Kinh

-Long Phi is a young Facebooker, living in Thailand before his arrest.
+Long Phi was a Facebooker who was living in Thailand before his arrest.

 Tran Long Phi’s father, Tran Van Long said that Phi has participated in a human rights group, comprised of he and other young people concerned about Vietnam’s situation.
 Phi was said to have participated in the national demonstrations on June 10, 2018.